MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/2-meet-the-team.md

-Tailspin is a video game company.
+Tailspin Toys, or Tailspin for short, is a video game company.
 Tailspin hosts its game servers and web sites in an on-prem datacenter.
 The company just celebrated the release of a new game and will be releasing another one, called _Space Game_, in the coming months.

 The team that you'll be working with builds web sites to support new game titles.
 These web sites provide information about the game, ways to get it, and leaderboards that show top scores.
 The team often faces pressure because each web site must go live the same day the game is released.